Filler words are conversation killers, plain and simple.

 “I think the president made a stern speech about the war in Iraq, but like I don’t think the troops are going to be withdrawn as quickly as hoped.”

-Think of how much better the sentence would sound by simply taking out this one filler.
+Think of how much better the sentence would sound by simply taking this out.
+“Like” is one of the most used on our filler words list and we should all do our part to put it to rest!

 “I find myself leading towards the writing of Robert Frost his um cadence is um engaging.”